Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

       -- Checking Input Data for `Consent_Map_Raw()` --

       !
+Checks not run for `mapping` because data/metadata not provided, or `mapping` is named incorrectly.
+      !
 Issues found for `Consent_Map_Raw()`
       ! `Consent_Map_Raw()` not run because of failed check.
     Output